akavel/clawtype/README.md

 clawtype
 ========

-Rust project for the _Teensy 2.0_.
+Rust project for the _SparkFun ProMicro RP2040_ board.

 A variant of the [Chordite keyboard](https://web.archive.org/web/20220201061603/http://chordite.com/).